DimitriGilbert/ButT3r/documentation.md

 ```
 And, you thought T3 was opinionated:
-	target: what to do [one of 'create' 'component' 'db' 'down' 'layout' 'page' 'start' 'stop' 'up' 'create' 'ts-edit']
+	target: what to do [one of 'create' 'component' 'db' 'down' 'layout' 'page' 'start' 'stop' 'up' 'ts-edit' 'api-route' 'create' 'test' 'trpc' 'type-schema']
 Usage :
 	butt3r <target>
 ```